Spectral inequalities for nonnegative tensors and their tropical analogues: Introduction

 We now survey the contents of this paper.
 In \S\ref{sec:defirr} we recall the notions of indecomposability, for general nonnegative tensors, and of irreducibility, for nonnegative equidimensional tensors.
-In \S\ref{sec:varspecrad} we discuss the spectral radius of a nonnegative equidimensional tensor and the formula for the first order perturbation of the spectral radius.
-In \S\ref{sec:logconv}, we prove a generalization of Kingman's log-convexity theorem to the spectral radius of equidimensional weakly irreducible nonnegative tensors.
+In \S\ref{sec:varspecrad} we discuss the spectral radius of a nonnegative equidimensional tensor and establish a formula for the first order perturbation of the spectral radius; interestingly, the proof is way more delicate than in the matrix case.
+In \S\ref{sec:logconv}, we include a generalization of Kingman's log-convexity theorem to the spectral radius of equidimensional weakly irreducible nonnegative tensors.
 In the case of irreducible tensors, this was first proved by Zhang, Qi, Luo and Xu in~\cite{ZQL10}.
 In \S\ref{sec:FKineq} we generalize the inequality of Friedland-Karlin and the rescaling result in \cite{FK75}, and the Donsker-Varadhan characterization of the Perron-Frobenius eigenvalue~\cite{DV75} to equidimensional nonnegative tensors.
 In \S\ref{sec:entropsr} we show the logarithm of the spectral radius of a nonnegative equidimensional tensor coincides with the value of an ergodic control problem of risk sensitive type.
 In \S\ref{sec:tropspecread} we discuss the tropical spectral radius of nonnegative tensors, denoted as $\rho_{\trop}(\cT)$, and the corresponding nonnegative eigenvector.
 We give a combinatorial characterization of $\rho_{\trop}(\cT)$ as a maximum of weighted cycle, which extends the characterization of the limit eigenvalue of Hadamard powers of a nonnegative matrices in \cite{Fri86}.
 This result reveals that $\log \rho_{\trop}(\cT)$ is given by the value of an ergodic Markov decision process.
 We also give a generalization of Kingman's log-convexity theorem to $\rho_{\trop}(\cT)$.
 In \S\ref{sec:specnorm} we show that the spectral radius of a partially symmetric tensor is bounded by its spectral norm up to a combinatorial factor.
 Thus, the spectral radius provides a tractable lowerbound of the spectral norm, whereas, as noted above, computing the spectral norm is NP-hard.
 We finally discuss generalizations of results \S\ref{sec:logconv} and \S\ref{sec:tropspecread} to the spectral norm of nonnegative tensors.